Manggis, Bali, Indonesia

 The Amankila Suite overlooks the beach and Amuk Bay with a large terrace and aquamarine-tiled pool.
 Measuring 660sqm, inside you'll find two large bedrooms.
 It also benefits from a private butler service.

 The Indrakila Suite features its own swimming pool and outdoor living area to enjoy the sea and temple views from.
 Measuring 249sqm the suite can be adjoined with a neighboring suite to accommodate larger parties.

-Children are very welcome at Amankila who offer all families 4 hours complimentary babysitting per day.
+Children are very welcome at Amankila who offer all families 4-hours complimentary babysitting per day.
 Special child friendly activities can also be organized on request.

 Meals can be taken at The Restaurant, The Beach Club, The Terrace, in your villa or wherever you like - you can be assured of a choice of delicious Eastern and Western specialties all delivered with the amazing Aman service.
-Afternoon tea and cakes are served daily and there is a bar with wonderful views.
+Afternoon tea and cakes are served daily on the library patio and there is a bar with wonderful views.
 The Beach Club has a great range of equipment including kayaks, hobie cats, boogie boards and windsurfs.
 There are two pools, a library, gym, yoga classes and massage treatments are available.

 Location & Directions